 Be a CIT

 To be eligible for the CIT program you must be going into 11th grade AND have completed two weeks of the Leadership Program AND be registered for 4 weeks.
+If you are going in to 11th grade and NOT coming to camp for 4 weeks, please see the Returning LIT and/or Activity Apprentice programs for leadership opportunities.

 Our CITs are role models that every camper - young and old - looks up to.
 CITs spend a great deal of time with our younger campers learning cabin dynamics, teaching skills and building relationships outside their age group.
 CITs are expected to seek out opportunities to share their talents and leadership skills with the Camp Foley community.